2. Electronic Silicon

-- Latest research and most comprehensive overview of both standard and novel semiconductors
+- Presents the latest research and most comprehensive overview of both standard and novel semiconductors

-- Systematic examination of important electronic materials including: applications, growth methods, properties, technologies and defect and doping issues
+- Provides a systematic examination of important electronic materials, including their applications, growth methods, properties, technologies and defect and doping issues

-- Close look at emerging materials including wide bandgap oxides, nitrides, and diamond
+- Takes a close look at emerging materials, including wide bandgap oxides, nitrides and diamond

 Material scientists and researchers, academic and industry crystal growth experts, academic and industry semiconductor device experts, and physicists

 - © Woodhead Publishing 2019